 How Long Will An Industrial Piercing Hurt For?

 The industrial piercing requires additional time on top of that because two holes are being made.
-Overall, the initial pain should be over in about a minute or two, the time required to pierce two holes and places jewelry through them.
+Overall, the initial pain should be over in about a minute or two; the time required to pierce two holes and place the jewelry through them.

-Many people who get an industrial piercing find it fairly painful to sleep on, and cartilage piercings, like this one, do have a tendency to flare up, getting sore and inflamed even after being completely healed.
+Many people who get an industrial piercing find it fairly painful to sleep on.
+Cartilage piercings like this one, do have a tendency to flare up, becoming sore and inflamed even after being completely healed.
 You can prevent additional pain by keeping the piercing clean and avoiding injury to it.